 To use a document from Kazakhstan in the Netherlands, you must first have it legalised by the Kazakhstani authorities.
-This is done with an apostille.
+This is done with a (digital e-)apostille.
 This is a simplified form of legalisation which allows you to use your documents in the Netherlands.

 Good to know